dagster-io/dagster/docs/docs-beta/docs/tutorial/03-your-first-asset.md

 ## Building definitions object

 The definitions object [need docs reference] in Dagster serves as the central configuration point for defining and organizing various componenets within a Dagster Project.
-It acts as a container that holds all the necessary configurations for a code location, ensuring that everything is organized and easily accessable.
+It acts as a container that holds all the necessary configurations for a code location, ensuring that everything is organized and easily accessible.

 1. Creating Definitions Object and duckdb resource